tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

 Unlimited telephone support for your daily usage of WAPT
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Tranquil IT, the creator of WAPT, allows you a priviledge access to its core team of WAPT experts and developers.
+Tranquil IT, the creator of WAPT, allows you a privileged access to its core team of WAPT experts and developers.

 We give you access to a dedicated telephone hot-line with a direct answer